 When It Won’t Pay to Get a No Closing Cost Mortgage Refinance

-However, if you are planning to live in the home for at least five years, a no closing cost loan could cost you a good deal more in the long run.
+However, if you are planning to live in the home for at least five years, a no closing cost refinance could cost you a good deal more in the long run.
 This is going to be true whether you are getting a new equity loan or house refinancing.

 Most buyers and home owners find that they will break even in a few years on closing costs.
 Getting a no closing cost refinance will mean you have a higher interest rate.